sam-morin/ArcorOCR-frontend/README.md

 The backend currently uses Python but I am working on a Go implementation.

 ### Background:
 This was created to demonstrate/prove the ease of implmenting an OCR scanner on a backend for a web application.
+A vendor is forcing it's clients to adopt OCR capable PDF processors to utilize their 'PDF scanning' feature.
+This is because the PDFs that they are providing the vendor with now are not searchable.

 Requirments:
 - Speed: